-It’s a demanding role, yet one that he manages to combine enthusiastically with study toward a Graduate Diploma in Social Impact at UNSW.
+It’s a demanding role, yet one that he manages to combine enthusiastically with study toward a Graduate Diploma in Social Impact at the Centre for Social Impact UNSW.

 “The social impact study supports my work amazingly well.
 Everything that I’m doing or have done in my course, I’ve been able to apply directly to my work.”

 Working as part of a system